 Psychosocial Recovery Services eligibility

-You may be eligible for Murray PHN-funded psychosocial supports if you:
+People may be eligible for Murray PHN-funded psychosocial supports if they:

 - have a severe mental illness and are not currently receiving supports through an existing program